neo-project/specification/sections/Consensus.md

 * MoreThanFNodesCommittedOrLost : true in the case that more than `F` nodes are locked in the committed phase or considered to be lost (introduced in dBFT 2.0).

-* IsRecovering : true if a valid recovery payload was received and is being processed (introduced in dBFT 2.0: internal state)
+* IsRecovering : true if a valid recovery payload was received and is being processed (internal state)

-The first dBFT handled these states explicitly as flags (ConsensusState enum).
-However, dBFT 2.0 can infer this information in a implicit manner, since it has added a track of preparations signatures and state recovery mechanisms.

 ## Flowchart